 Access to deployment servers by our development staff is strictly controlled and security groups are used to control access to servers within the network to authorized devices only.

 Database data is backed up constantly, with point-in-time recovery available within a time frame spanning from 5 minutes ago to 7 days ago.
 Scheduled backups to secure, redundant storage within the AWS network are taken daily.

-All data is stored in the Launchcloud platform as a searchable database that authorized users can download at any time in PDF, CSV, or Excel format.
-Users also have the option to send data to external applications such as Google Drive, Dropbox, or Evernote.
+All data is stored on the Launchcloud platform as a searchable database that authorized users can download at any time in PDF, CSV, or Excel format.
+Users also have the option to send data to integrations such as Google Drive, Dropbox, or Evernote.

 Forms can be edited after completion by authorized staff.
-It would then be possible to update the status of a form for forms that require a workflow.
+It would then be possible to update the status of a form of forms that require a workflow.

 On completion of a form, a copy can be sent to an email address contained in the form, specific user emails, or both.
 This copy email can be configured to only show certain pages in the sent email.

 All confidential documents — such as risk assessments and reports — are securely stored on Launchcloud servers.

 Our technology use allows us to undergo routine maintenance and security updates with no interruption of service.